-The granite is a part of the "Pingvinane granite" which is typically distributed in the Pingvinane Nunataks 10 km west of the site (Shiraishi et al., 1992).
-The granite is a typical alkali granite with coarse-grained equigranular texture.
+The granite is a part of the "Pingvinane granite" which is found in the Pingvinane Nunataks 10 km west of the site (Shiraishi et al., 1992).
+It is a typical alkali granite with coarse-grained equigranular texture.

 Mafic schlieren of 10-20 cm long are found in some places.
-The granite is composed mainly of K-feldspar (35-50 vol.%), quartz (20-45 vol.%), plagioclase (20-45 vol.%), hornblende and biotite (2-5 vol. %) with or without clinopyroxene (Li et al., 2003 a, b).
+The granite is composed mainly of K-feldspar (35-50 vol.%), quartz (20-45 vol.%), plagioclase (20-45 vol.%), hornblende and biotite (2-5 vol.%) with or without clinopyroxene (Li et al., 2003 a, b).
 Accessory minerals are Fe-Ti oxides, titanite, apatite and zircon.
 The Pingvinane granite generally has low magnetic values (3 to 8 10-4 SIU) corresponding to the ilmenite series (Shiraishi et al., 1992).
-The intrusive age of the granite is considered to be \sim 500 Ma estimated by the similar rock type in Pingvinane Nunataks.
+The intrusive age of the granite is considered to be ~500 Ma estimated by the similar rock type in Pingvinane Nunataks.
 The granite contains xenolithic blocks and lenses up to several meters long in places.
 The boundary to the granite is sharp.
 They are quartz-feldspathic hornblende gneiss and amphibolite with banded and migmatitic structure.

 Most of the granite along the ridge is relatively fresh and weathering only occurs over the top few centimetres.
 However, in some areas along the ridge the granite is more deeply weathered.
-These weathered zones can easily be observed from the three-dimensional view of the topography of the ridge as well, as they occur in these areas that are lying much lower.
+The weathered zones can easily be observed from the three-dimensional view of the topography of the ridge as well, as they occur in the low-lying areas.
 Here, the wind has weathered a large part of the rocks away.
-Due to the deeper weathering, the lower zones of the ridge can not support a construction without a lot of anchoring efforts.
-The building site is thus confined to the higher lying areas which have much better anchoring conditions (see Section 2.2.2).
+Due to the deeper weathering, the lower zones of the ridge cannot support a construction without significant anchoring.
+The higher areas have therefore been selected for the construction site as they have much better anchoring conditions (see Section 2.2.2).